cunkz/google-pubsub-nodejs/README.md

 ## Additional Information

-If you want to transfer message from pubsub into firestore, maybe you check [this repository](https://github.com/cunkz/google-cloud-function-pubsub-to-firestore)
+If you want to transfer message from pubsub into firestore, maybe you can check [this repository](https://github.com/cunkz/google-cloud-function-pubsub-to-firestore)